wultra/ssl-pinning-ios/README.md

 let validationResult = certStore.validate(challenge: challenge)
 ```

-Each `validate` methods returns `CertStore.ValidationResult` enumeration with following options:
+Each `validate` method returns `CertStore.ValidationResult` enumeration with the following options:

 - `trusted` - the server certificate is trusted.
 You can continue with the communication

-  The right response on this situation is to continue with the ongoing TLS handshake (e.g. report
+  The right response to this situation is to continue with the ongoing TLS handshake (e.g. report
   [.performDefaultHandling](https://developer.apple.com/documentation/foundation/urlsession/authchallengedisposition)
   to the completion callback)